balukov/e2e-best-practices/README.md

 #### 2.4.
 Component structure

-- let xPath for components and add path to the every interact element
+- let xPath for components and add the path to begin the every interact element

   <details>
   <summary>Real example</summary>